Master Services Agreement (MSA)

 14. Compliance and Industry Obligations

-The Services are not designed to make Customer compliant with specific laws.
+The Services are not designed to ensure the Customer’s compliance with specific laws.
 Provider will support reasonable audits and provide standard documentation.
-If Customer requires specific regulated services such as HIPAA business associate obligations or CJIS handling, those must be agreed in writing in an Order and may require additional fees, controls, and limitations.
+Suppose the Customer requires specific regulated services, such as HIPAA business associate obligations or CJIS handling.
+In that case, these must be agreed upon in writing in an Order and may require additional fees, controls, and limitations.

 15. Notices

 Notices will be sent to the contacts listed on the Order.
-Email notice is valid if receipt is confirmed or not returned as undeliverable.
+An email notice is valid if the receipt is confirmed or not returned as undeliverable.

 16. Governing Law and Venue

-This Agreement is governed by the laws of the State of Texas and applicable federal law, without regard to conflicts rules.
-Exclusive venue is state or federal courts in Bexar County, Texas.
+This Agreement is governed by the laws of the State of Texas and applicable federal law, without regard to conflict of laws rules.
+The exclusive venue is the state or federal courts in Bexar County, Texas.

 Each party waives any right to a trial by jury in any action arising out of or related to this Agreement.
 Any claim must be brought within two years after the date the cause of action accrues.